gabrielweyer/aspnet-core-app-insights/README.md

 I wanted to demonstrate the power of [structured logging][structured-logging] and illustrate some of the goodness of [Application Insights][application-insights] (such as [correlation across services][correlation] and [application map][application-map]).

+To see what I'll be working on next, head to the [Trello board][trello-board].

 ## Contents

 - [Application Insights configuration](#application-insights-configuration)